Existence and uniqueness of solutions to Bogomol'nyi-Prased-Sommerfeld equations on graphs: Settings and Main Results

 As in \cite{GLY}, we define a sobolev space and a norm by

 and

-We next give the following Sobolev embedding and Poincare inequality which will be used later in the paper. \begin{lemma} {\rm (\cite[Lemma 5]{GLY})} Let $G=(V,E)$ be a finite graph.
-The sobolev space $W^{1,2}(V)$ is precompact.
+We next give the following Sobolev embedding and Poincar\'{e} inequality which will be used later in the paper. \begin{lemma} {\rm (\cite[Lemma 5]{GLY})} Let $G=(V,E)$ be a finite graph.
+The Sobolev space $W^{1,2}(V)$ is precompact.
 Namely, if ${u_j}$ is bounded in $W^{1,2}(V)$, then there exists some $u \in W^{1,2}(V)$ such that up to a subsequence, $u_j \to u$ in $W^{1,2}(V)$. \end{lemma}

 \begin{lemma} {\rm (\cite[Lemma 6]{GLY})} Let $G = (V, E)$ be a finite graph.
 For all functions $u : V \to \mathbb{R}$ with $\int \limits_{V} u d\mu = 0$, there exists some constant $C$ depending only on $G$ such that $\int \limits_{V} u^2 d\mu \le C \int \limits_{V} |\nabla u|^2 d\mu$. \end{lemma}